 - Governmental agencies (e.g. Care Quality Commission, Health & Safety Executive etc.)

-- Skills for Care/Health
+- Skills for Care/Skills for Health

 Creating a personal development plan (PDP) is a step-by-step process and will involve you working with different people.
 Fill in the boxes below to describe the process for agreeing a personal development plan and for each step identify who will be involved in the process.

 - STEP 1: Set your objectives – Collaborate with your line manager to identify what knowledge/skills/understanding you wish to develop and will benefit your organisation.
 You and your line manager will be involved in this step.